 This training is one of the few international classes that will be focused on applying Lean Six Sigma to environmental impacts.

-We will cover an overview of each of the 3 steps, providing examples of how some of the tools or concepts apply.
+We will cover each of the 3 steps in great detail, providing examples of how each tool or concept applies.

 After taking the course, you will feel confident in your ability to understand the See, Solve, Sustain framework, and determine what gaps you have in being able to follow this approach in your organization or with your customers or clients.
 You will not be an expert after just two days, but through practice and support from us, you will be able to make a huge impact on the environment.

 This approach will work with companies and agencies at any phase of their environmental journey, whether they are just getting started, or already industry-recognized for their stewardship.

 Within each step, we will take about the following concept, tool or technique

 - 5 lean principles

 - 8 Forms of Waste